Earn the World’s First B.A. IN Christian Liberal Arts AND Entrepreneurship.

 From their first semester to their last, Hildegard undergrads explore the questions that make us human.

-Explore the world-changing ideas of history’s greatest thinkers while also growing in faith and transforming your own ideas into real ventures and ministries.
-Build a Foundation of Thought by examining the works of the Old and New Testaments, Aristotle, Euclid, Thomas Aquinas, Augustine, Dante, Shakespeare, Newton, and other luminaries.
-And use this foundation to discover your calling and gain practical experience in designing your own programs and services.
+Build your intellectual and spiritual foundation by examining the works of the Old and New Testaments, Aristotle, Euclid, Thomas Aquinas, Augustine, Dante, Shakespeare, Newton, and other luminaries.
+And use this foundation to discover your calling and gain practical experience in designing your own products, programs, and services that will make the world a better place.

 read the great works